 The blog post about starting a blog was boring, but it did have one amazing line.
 The writer said he would help you to avoid making expensive mistakes when starting a blog.

 At first, this sounded laughable.
-Creating a blog is something you can easily do for free, but if you really want to do things the fanciest way, you can maybe pay up to $10/month, if you kind of try hard.
+Creating a blog is something you can easily do for free, but if you really want to do things the fanciest way, you can maybe pay up to $10/month for hosting, if you kind of try hard.
 It sounded like the guy was just being ridiculous and trying to sell his post way too hard.

 But then I started thinking about all the expensive mistakes I’ve made over the years when it comes to starting blogs.
 I’ve started a lot of them, and I’m not perfect (this is called humility – I am perfect).
 So I thought I’d make a big list of all the expensive mistakes I’ve made: